Is the PowerBlock adjustable dumbbell system right for you? If so, which specific model should you choose?

 - It can’t do micro-adjustments of 2.5 lbs since it doesn’t have adder weights.
-However, it can still do 5 lb increments which is small enough for most exercises most of the time.
+However, it can still do 5 lb increments which are small enough for most exercises most of the time.

 #5 Pro 125 / 175 Commercial Set

 - It has the heaviest weight capacity of all the PowerBlock sets.
 The Pro 125 set is 125 lbs., but is expandable to 175 lbs with an add-on kit.
-The Pro 175 set comes with the 175 lbs from the start.
+The Pro 175 set comes with the 175 lb capacity from the start.

 - It is expensive.
 The big price tag is why I put this PowerBlock set as my last recommendation.
 It will automatically disqualify most potential buyers.
 BUT, if money isn’t a concern, then this is the best adjustable dumbbell set for very strong lifters who want rapid adjustment.

 - As a commercial model, this set is more durable than all the home-use models.
 It needs to be in order to withstand use in commercial settings.
 That said, it has a 1-year commercial warranty instead of a 5 year home use warranty to account for the rougher conditions.

 - Like the Pro 90 Commercial set, the Pro 125/175 Commercial set also has two swappable pairs of handles and no adder weights.
 However, these handles are 12.5 lbs & 20 lbs instead of 5 lbs and 10 lbs.
 The lack of adder weights is nice because you never have to fuss around with adding or removing them.
 You only have to move the selector pin and/or swap out the dumbbell handles to change the weight.